webexpo/tool1/IO.md

     * `ab_`: panel About.

    Some inputs and outputs may not be located in these *areas*.
 In that case, the prefix can be omitted.
-A good example is `title`, the maint title of the application.
+Good examples of this are `title` and `top_title`, the window's title and the application's main title, respectively.

 3. Identifiers should be intuitive and not use (too) many abbreviations.